 Is bitter melon healthy?

-It also contains various antioxidants, including phenols and flavonoids, which help protect the body from oxidative stress and may lower the risk of chronic diseases.
+The National Library of Medicine notes that it also contains various antioxidants, including phenols and flavonoids, which help protect the body from oxidative stress and may lower the risk of chronic diseases.

 Despite its potential health benefits, bitter melon is not without its drawbacks.
 Its bitter taste can be a challenge for some people to overcome, and its safety and efficacy have not been fully established.